ant-design/pro-components/packages/layout/src/layout.en-US.md

 Sometimes we want the server to manage our routes, so we want the menus to be distributed by the server.
 We provide `menuDataRender` to modify the data, but note that `menuDataRender` will trigger re-rendering and will also support internationalization and permission configuration, so if you don't need internationalization, we recommend using `postMenuData` for a significant performance boost.

-The server needs to return the same data as `MenuDataItem`, `menuDataRender` needs to return an array, if you want to have better performance you can try using the route property in props, here is a [demo](/components/layout#from server) Here is a [demo](/components/layout#from server).
+The server needs to return the same data as `MenuDataItem`, `menuDataRender` needs to return an array, if you want to have better performance you can try using the route property in props, here is a [demo](/components/layout#load-from-server-menu).